-Seven of our wholly owned subsidiaries in China, Beijing Pioneer, Shanghai Smart Words, Beijing Smart Wood, Beijing Joy Tend Technology Co., Ltd., or Beijing Right Time, Beijing Top Technology Company Ltd., or Beijing Top, and Beijing Magnificence Technology Co., Ltd., or Beijing Magnificence, are qualified as software enterprises.
-Beijing Pioneer was exempt from income taxes from January 2010 through December 31, 2011 and have a tax rate of 12.5% through December 31, 2014.
-Shanghai Smart Words was exempt from income taxes from January 2011 through December 31, 2012 and have a tax rate of 12.5% through December 31, 2015.
-Beijing Smart Wood is exempt from income taxes from January 1, 2012 through December 31, 2013 followed by a 12.5% tax rate through December 31, 2016.
-Beijing Right Time and Beijing Joy Tend are exempt from income taxes from January 1, 2013 through December 31, 2014 followed by a 12.5% tax rate through December 31, 2017.
-Beijing Top and Beijing Magnificence each qualified as software enterprises and will be exempt from enterprise income tax for two years beginning in their first profitable year followed by a tax rate of 12.5% for the succeeding three years.
+Eight of our wholly owned subsidiaries in China, Beijing Pioneer, Shanghai Smart Words, Beijing Smart Wood, Beijing Joy Tend Technology Co., Ltd., or Beijing Right Time, Beijing Right Time, Beijing Top Technology Company Ltd., or Beijing Top, Beijing Magnificence Technology Co., Ltd., or Beijing Magnificence and Beijing Shenghe Technology Co., Ltd., or Beijing Shenghe, are qualified as software enterprises.
+Beijing Pioneer was exempt from income taxes from January 2010 through December 31, 2011 and had a tax rate of 12.5% through December 31, 2014.
+Shanghai Smart Words was exempt from income taxes from January 2011 through December 31, 2012 and has a tax rate of 12.5% through December 31, 2015.
+Beijing Smart Wood was exempt from income taxes from January 1, 2012 through December 31, 2013 followed by a 12.5% tax rate through December 31, 2016.
+Beijing Right Time and Beijing Joy Tend were exempt from income taxes from January 1, 2013 through December 31, 2014 followed by a 12.5% tax rate through December 31, 2017.
+Beijing Top and Beijing Shenghe were exempt from income taxes from January 1, 2014 through December 31, 2015 followed by a 12.5% tax rate through December 31, 2018.
+Beijing Magnificence qualified as software enterprises and will be exempt from enterprise income tax for two years beginning in its first profitable year followed by a tax rate of 12.5% for the succeeding three years.